10 Must-Read Books for Software Developers

 “Introduction to Algorithms, Third Edition” by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein is nothing less than an essential guide to algorithms of all kinds.
-It is very comprehensive and accessible to all kinds of readers, beginners, and professionals alike.
-It is clearly worded and covers a lot of subject matter.
-But it also is kind of complex and not so easy to follow.
+It is comprehensive and accessible to all readers, beginners, and professionals alike.
+It is worded and covers a lot of subject matter.
+But it also is complex and not so easy to follow.

-It covers topics such as data structures, fast algorithms, polynomial-time algorithms for seemingly intractable problems, graph theory, computational geometry, and much more.
+It covers data structures, fast algorithms, polynomial-time algorithms for seemingly intractable problems, graph theory, computational geometry, and much more.
 While it contains some examples in pseudo-code, it still is a very theoretical book in my eyes.

 The Pragmatic Programmer

-“The Pragmatic Programmer” is one of the most significant books I have ever read.
-It is filled with both technical and professional practical advice that helped me in a lot of projects and to become a better developer.
+“The Pragmatic Programmer” is one of the most important books I have ever read.
+It is filled with technical and professional practical advice that helped me in many projects and became a better developer.

 The book is highly relevant even in 2020, especially with the new 20th Anniversary Edition.
 It examines what it means to be a modern developer by exploring topics that range from personal responsibility and career development to architectural techniques.

-After reading the book, you should know what continuous learning means and how important it is; how to write flexible, adaptable and dynamic code; how to solve the problems of concurrent code; how to guard against security vulnerabilities; how to test ruthlessly and effectively; and much more.
+After reading the book, you should know what continuous learning means and its importance.
+Furthermore, I know how to write flexible, adaptable and dynamic code; solve the problems of concurrent code; guard against security vulnerabilities; test ruthlessly and effectively; and much more.

 Get articles like